sandboxd-o

 RESOURCE: node

-NAME STATE IP PORT EXTERNAL CPU(ALLOC/USED/AVAIL) MEM(ALLOC/USED/AVAIL) LAST_ERROR HEARTBEAT UPDATED
+NAME STATE SCHEDULABLE IP PORT EXTERNAL CPU(ALLOC/USED/AVAIL) MEM(ALLOC/USED/AVAIL) LAST_ERROR HEARTBEAT UPDATED

-Node status can be one of Ready, NotReady, or Unknown, and sandboxes can only be scheduled onto Nodes that are in the Ready state.
+Node status can be one of Ready, NotReady, or Unknown, and sandboxes can only be scheduled onto Nodes that are both Ready and not marked spec.unschedulable: true.

 External